cyotek/Cyotek.Collections.Generic.CircularBuffer/readme.md

 Syntax-wise, I don't remember changing any method signatures so they should work the same.
 I did rename the `AllowOverflow` property to `AllowOverwrite` which seems to make more sense to me.

 The only thing the original has that this version does not is localization support - the original version read exception messages from a resource file, whereas here they are just string literals.

+## License

+The code is licensed under the New BSD License (BSD).
+See license-circularbuffer.txt for details.